 Page content

-Graduate psychometric tests help to identify a candidate's skills, knowledge and personality.
-They're often used during the preliminary screening stage, or as part of an assessment centre.
+Graduate psychometric tests are often used during the preliminary screening stage, or as part of an assessment centre.
 They're objective, convenient and strong indicators of job performance; making them very popular with large graduate recruiters.

 People often panic about psychometric tests without understanding them.
 Attempt to understand why specific psychometric test types are being used for the job you have applied for.